Coupa Software (NASDAQ:COUP) Issues FY 2022 Earnings Guidance

-Coupa Software (NASDAQ:COUP) last issued its quarterly earnings data on Sunday, June 6th.
-The technology company reported $0.07 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($1.01) by $1.08.
-The firm had revenue of $166.93 million during the quarter, compared to analyst estimates of $152.75 million.
-Coupa Software had a negative return on equity of 19.32% and a negative net margin of 45.08%.
-On average, research analysts predict that Coupa Software will post -3.02 earnings per share for the current fiscal year.

-In other news, Director Veenendaal Frank Van sold 800 shares of the business’s stock in a transaction on Tuesday, July 6th.
-The shares were sold at an average price of $275.00, for a total transaction of $220,000.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CAO Maurizio Baratta sold 642 shares of the business’s stock in a transaction on Tuesday, June 22nd.
-The shares were sold at an average price of $243.49, for a total transaction of $156,320.58.
-Following the sale, the chief accounting officer now directly owns 2,526 shares in the company, valued at $615,055.74.
+In other Coupa Software news, CEO Robert Bernshteyn sold 50,000 shares of the stock in a transaction dated Tuesday, August 17th.
+The shares were sold at an average price of $207.52, for a total value of $10,376,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Anthony D. Tiscornia sold 1,166 shares of the company’s stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $243.49, for a total value of $283,909.34.
+Following the completion of the sale, the chief financial officer now owns 907 shares of the company’s stock, valued at $220,845.43.
 The disclosure for this sale can be found here.
-Insiders sold 123,289 shares of company stock valued at $27,059,756 in the last three months.
-2.60% of the stock is currently owned by insiders.
+In the last three months, insiders sold 121,039 shares of company stock valued at $26,519,756.
+2.60% of the stock is owned by insiders.

 Coupa Software, Inc engages in the provision of business spend management (BSM) solutions.
 Its products include invoice, expense, pay, spend analysis, strategic sourcing, contract management contingent workforce, and supplier management.
 The company was founded by Noah Eisner and Dave Stephens in 2006 and is headquartered in San Mateo, CA.